 If you happen to live in an agricultural area, you no doubt have heard of the dangers of nitrates in drinking water.
 All green plants must have nitrogen and nitrates.
 Without it green plants soon lose their color and die.
 That is why nitrogen fertilizers are used by farmers to enrich soils for production of field crops such as corn, wheat, soy beans and others.
-We also use nitrate fertilizers to treat our lawns and home gardens for better results and higher production.
+Homeowners also use nitrate fertilizers to treat lawns and home gardens for better results and higher production.
 Humans can’t metabolize nitrate itself (no chlorophyll), but do utilize nitrogen in some forms from foods that contain nitrogen, especially proteins.

 What are Nitrates and Nitrites?

 The chemical formula for nitrate is (-NO3).
 This is a non-metallic ion with a negative charge (Anion).
 In reality it is always connected to a positive ion such as the ammonium ion (+NH4).
 Our atmosphere is a mixture of several gases but the two largest components are nitrogen (right at 78%) and oxygen (right at 21%).
 Some other components are carbon dioxide and inert gases such as neon, argon and helium.
 There are two times when Mother Nature combines nitrogen and oxygen in just the right proportions to produce nitrates; during electrical storms and during snow storms.

 How Do Nitrates Get Into Our Drinking Water?

 Nitrates may be carried by rain, irrigation and other surface waters through the soil into ground water.
 Animal waste as well as human waste can also contribute to nitrate contamination of ground water.

 Agricultural practices have been linked to elevated levels of nitrates in drinking water.
 Although any well can become contaminated by nitrates, those that are shallow, poorly constructed, or improperly located (near cattle lots for example) are more susceptible to contamination.